BehroozAbbassi/VmwpMonitor/readme.md

 ---

-As you know the `vmwp` implemented in C++, so for hooking you have to deal with class members! not really :-), you only need the `Prototype` of target function and it's relative offset is the module.
+As you know the `vmwp` implemented in C++, so for hooking you have to deal with class members! not really :-), you only need the `Prototype` of target function and its relative offset in the module.

 ```bat
 #:.